 2. ICNBUYS Mini Zen Garden Classic

 Here’s another simple setup.
-ICNBUYS has a great reputation when it comes to quality zen garden.
+ICNBUYS has a great reputation when it comes to quality mini zen gardens.

 This one comes with a 10″ x 7″ plastic basin, white sand, three beautiful river pebbles, rake, pushing sand pen and bamboo drawing pen.
 The contrast between the white sand, black basin and grey pebbles are aesthetically pleasing for sure.
 Plus you get nice options for raking and creating patterns.